 To respond to natural hazards and the increasing food insecurity, communities and local institutions need to strengthen their resilience and coping capacities.

 According to the UN Office for the Coordination of Humanitarian Affairs (UNOCHA), before COVID-19, there were around 5.2 million people in need in the northern sub-region of Central America (Guatemala, Honduras, El Salvador).
 By August 2021, this figure increased to 8.3 million people.

 The EU is responding to urgent relief needs in Central America generated by violence and addressing food insecurity, the humanitarian consequences of forced displacement and disaster preparedness throughout the region.

-Since 1994, the European Union has allocated €231 million in humanitarian aid to Central America and Mexico.
-About two thirds of this funding (€154 million) helped respond to emergencies such as floods, droughts, epidemics, earthquakes, volcanic eruptions, internal displacements and the humanitarian consequences of organised violence.
-The remaining third (€77 million) has been invested in preparing vulnerable communities and their institutions for future disasters.
+Since 1994, the European Union allocated €280 million in humanitarian aid to Central America and Mexico.
+Of this funding, €190.6 million helped respond to emergencies such as floods, droughts, hurricanes, epidemics, earthquakes, volcanic eruptions, internal displacement and violence.

 The remaining €89.4 million helped vulnerable communities build resilience to face future disasters.

 For 2019-2021, the EU allocated €47.3 million to respond to different needs across the region.
 From the recurrent droughts in the Dry Corridor of Central America, the Dengue epidemic in Guatemala, Honduras and Nicaragua, to COVID-19, tropical storm Amanda in Guatemala and El Salvador, as well as hurricanes Eta and Iota in Guatemala, Honduras and Nicaragua.